Economic crisis threatens Russia's most secure state jobs

 Regional heads and management at the Federal Customs Service received a letter on Jan.
 22 saying there would be a 10 percent cut in staff "in order to maintain the payment of wages to workers ... at the level of 2014".

-According to a copy of the letter obtained by Reuters, managers had to detail their activities, the number of vacancies and come up with plans for their "reorganization" by Jan.
+According to a copy of the letter obtained by Reuters, managers had to detail their activities, the number of vacancies and come up with plans for their "reorganisation" by Jan.
 29.

 The Federal Customs Service did not respond to a request for comment.